 Diabetes is a disease in which the body cannot use food for energy causing high blood sugar levels.
 Diabetes management is possible and can be controlled.

 Your body gets the energy it needs from food.
 After you eat, food breaks down into sugar and the blood vessels carry the sugar to all the cells in the body.
 Your body changes most foods into sugar, so you can get high blood sugar even without eating sweets.
-Insulin acts like a key and unlocks the door of the cell so the sugar can enter.
+Insulin acts as a key and unlocks the door of the cell so the sugar can enter.
 With diabetes, you either do not make enough insulin or do not use the insulin you make.
 Without insulin, sugar cannot enter the cells and it builds up in the blood causing high blood sugar levels.

 Signs and Symptoms